RyanStan/ConiferOS/README.md

 In 32-bit x86 with 4-KByte pages, a two level paging scheme is used.
 Each linear address maps an index into the page directory, and index into the corresponding page table, and the byte offset within the page.

+I'll talk about paging for user processes under "Processes and Tasks".

 ### The Heap
 An interface to generate heaps, which manage a pool of memory (technically virtual address space), is defined in [heap.h](src/memory/heap/heap.h) and the allocation algorithm is described in